-Impulse responses of productivity and land-supply shocks for Texas and Florida are presented in Sections S1.3.2, S1.3.3 and S1.3.4 of the online supplement.
-We find that responses of Texas and Florida to the shocks are qualitatively similar to those of California but differ quantitatively, which is mainly due to the differences in land supply conditions across these states.
+However, we find that the responses of Texas and Florida to the shocks differ quantitatively from those of California, which is mainly due to the differences in land supply conditions across these states, as can be seen in Figure 12.
 Residential land uses are much more regulated in California (with a WRI of 0.59) than in Florida (with a WRI of 0.37) and Texas (with a WRI of -0.45).
-As a result, available land for residential construction is more limited in supply in California than in Florida and Texas.
-During 1976-1999 (the training sample), the share of land in house value is about 50% in Californian, but only 14% in Florida and less than 10% in Texas (Davis and Heathcote (2007)).
-Our model captures such differences in land supply reasonably well.
+During 1976-1999 (the training sample), the share of land in house value is about 50 per cent in California, but only 14 per cent in Florida and less than 10 per cent in Texas (Davis and Heathcote (2007)).